My British Rock Music painting is pure Pop Art!

 My life has always been accompanied by music, much of it British, much of it rock.
 So what could be more natural to a British music-loving artist who has been having fun painting maps than a British Rock Music painting?

-This year, 2017, marks the 50th anniversary of the release of the Beatles’ groundbreaking album Sgt Pepper’s Lonely Hearts Club Band, the cover of which was painted by genius British artist Peter Blake.
-As the idea gelled in my head (in a matter of seconds), it was clear to me that my map would be created in a Pop Art style, as a loving homage to Peter Blake and the vibrant British music industry.
+2017 marks the 50th anniversary of the release of the Beatles’ groundbreaking album Sgt Pepper’s Lonely Hearts Club Band, the cover of which was painted by genius British pop artist Peter Blake.
+As the idea gelled in my head (in a matter of seconds) it was clear to me that my map would be created in a Pop Art style, as a loving homage to Peter Blake and the vibrantly original British music industry.

 Pop Art Britain